sbinet/go-ffi/README.md

 -----------------

 - no check is performed b/w what the user provides as a signature and the "real" signature

-- it would be handy to just provide the name of the library (ie: "m") instead of its filename (ie: "libm.dylib")

 - it would be handy to use some tool to automatically infer the "real" function signature